 After years of paying for scrubs, I decided to make my own and was blown away by how simple (and cheap!) it was to make.

 Benefits of using Homemade Sugar Scrub:

 - Soft Skin – Using this scrub pretty much guarantees you’ll have soft skin.
 Sugar scrubs help to exfoliate off all the dry skin cells, leaving you with soft skin!

 - Cheap – Making a homemade sugar scrub is SO much cheaper than buying them.
 It costs a fraction of the price!

 - No harmful ingredients– Many sugar scrubs are filled with fragrances, chemicals, and all kinds of junk.
 This scrub just uses oil, sugar, and essential oils making it totally safe for your body!

 Now I only make my own.
 Let me show you how easy it is to make!

 We love NOW® essential oils + use them for so many things!
-I’m constantly diffusing then throughout my house, but they add such a nice scent to these sugar scrubs!
+I’m constantly diffusing them throughout my house, but they add such a nice scent to these sugar scrubs!

-Step 2: Whisk your ingredients together in a glass or stainless steel bowl.
-When combined, the sugar scrub should be soft and almost a fluffy consistency.
+- Whisk your ingredients together in a glass or stainless steel bowl.
+When combined, the sugar scrub should be soft and have almost a fluffy consistency.